Is This Accelerated BSN Program Right for Me?

 How long is the accelerated BSN program?

 Registered nurses perform a variety of functions in a health care setting.
 Their primary focus centers on clinical care - ensuring a high quality of patient care whether caring for patients alone or with a doctor.
 Registered nurses may also perform administrative functions, educate other aspiring health care workers and are frequently involved in policy creation and research projects.

-The Accelerated Bachelor of Science in Nursing (ABSN) program at Elmhurst University can be completed in 16 months and includes two on-campus residencies.
+The Accelerated Bachelor of Science in Nursing program at Elmhurst University can be completed in 16 months.

 Accreditation and Recognition

 Learn about tuition, fees and financial aid options.

 Elmhurst University is accredited by the Commission on Collegiate Nursing Education* and is recognized by many national and regional publications.

 Our online ABSN program offers two start dates per year.
 Classes start in August for the Fall term and January for the Spring term.